Download and Installation

 chmod 755 blupf90

-# 3. make a directory for binaries if you don't have it.
+# 3. Create a directory for binaries, if it doesn't exist.

 mkdir ~/bin

-# 4. move the program to the directory.
+# 4. Move the program to that directory.

 mv blupf90 ~/bin